sekerefe/TPED/README.md

 - Create biographical entries for ~700 economists, scholars, translators, and policymakers.
 - Build and maintain a structured dataset of biographical and bibliographical metadata.
 - Use AI-assisted tools (e.g., ChatGPT, Claude, NotebookLM) to generate summaries and essays.
-- Publish interactive visualisations and searchable entries at [trpolecon.ai](https://trpolecon.ai).
+- Publish interactive visualisations and searchable entries.
 - Provide open access to data, code, and documentation for scholarly reuse.

 ---

 ## Selection Criteria

-Entries in the Encyclopaedia include:
+Entries in the database include:

 - **Turkish-speaking scholars** active from the 1800s onward (e.g., Mehmet Şerif, Sencer Divitçioğlu),
 - **Non-Turkish authors** with published research on the Ottoman/Turkish economy (e.g., Charles Issawi),